beckphoem/English-Grammar-In-Use-Raymond-Murphy/Unit_65_Adjective+to.md

 - Carla is a very good student.
 She's **bound to pass** the exam (= she is sure to pass)

 - It's possible I'll win the lottery one day, but it's not **likely to happen** (= it's not probale )

+# Exercises

+# 65.1 Write these sentences in another way, beginning as shown.

+1. It's hard to understand some things.
+> Some things `are hard to understand`.

+2. It was difficult to open the window.

+> The window `---`

+3. It's impossible to translate some words.

+> Some words `---`

+4. It's expensive to maintain a car.

+> A `---`

+5. It's not safe to eat this meat.

+> This `---`

+6. It's easy to get to my house from here.

+> My `-`

+# 65.2 Make sentences from the words in brackets.

+1. I couldn't answer the question. (difficult question / answer)

+> `It was a difficult question to answer`.

+2. It's a very common mistake. (easy mistake / make )

+> It's `-`

+3. I like living in this town. (great place / live)

+> `-`

+4. I wonder why she said that (strange thing / say)

+> ` - `